-If the Complainant seeks to respond to the preliminary assessment after the file is closed, we will consider if special circumstances warrant re-opening the complaint - see rule A.9.5.
+If the seeks to respond to the preliminary assessment after the file is closed, we will consider if special circumstances warrant re-opening the complaint - see rule A.9.5.

-Financial Firm accepts preliminary assessment Financial Firm rejects preliminary assessment Financial Firm does not respond to the preliminary Complainant accepts preliminary assessment Preliminary assessment is binding on the parties Proceed to Determination Outcome - the Complainant made their case: proceed to Determination Outcome does not require the Financial Firm to take any action: file closes Complainant rejects preliminary assessment with adequate reasons Proceed to Determination Complainant does not provide adequate reasons or does not respond within time to preliminary For certain complaints where finality is desirable: proceed to Determination.
+Financial Firm accepts preliminary assessment Financial Firm rejects preliminary assessment Financial Firm does not respond to the preliminary Firm to take any action: file closes Complainant rejects preliminary assessment with adequate reasons Proceed to Determination Complainant does not provide adequate reasons or does not respond within time to preliminary assessment For certain complaints where finality is desirable: proceed to Determination.
 For example, financial difficulty, fast track and trustee decisions about death benefits For all other matters: File closes, regardless of whether the recommended outcome is in favour of Complainant or Financial Firm.
-The Financial Firm is not bound by the preliminary assessment assessment Complainant seeks to respond to preliminary assessment after the file is closed We will only reopen the complaint in special circumstances - see rule A.9.5
+The Financial Firm is not bound by the preliminary assessment Complainant seeks to respond to preliminary assessment after the file is closed We will only reopen the complaint in special circumstances - see rule A.9.5